 We will defer payment of the incentive fee if, for the preceding four calendar quarters ending on or prior to the date such payment is to be made, the sum of the aggregate distributions to our stockholders and the change in our net assets is less than 6% of our net assets at the beginning of such period.
 These calculations are adjusted for any share issuances or repurchases.
-Any deferred incentive fees will be carried over for payment in subsequent calculation periods when such test is met certain investment team members, which may represent a significant component of such individual's compensation.
+Any deferred incentive fees will be carried over for payment in subsequent calculation periods when such test is met.

-In order to align the interests of our Investment Adviser's investment professionals with our investors, our Investment Adviser pays a portion of the incentive fees that it receives from us to our Investment Adviser's investment committee and
+In order to align the interests of our Investment Adviser's investment professionals with our investors, our Investment Adviser has a plan pursuant to which it pays a portion of the incentive fees that it receives from us to certain members of our Investment Adviser's investment committee and investment team.
+Following the completion of this offering, our Investment Adviser intends to satisfy a portion of the amounts due to plan participants by purchasing and delivering to plan participants shares of our common stock in the open market in an amount equal to approximately 25% of the net after-tax incentive fees to be awarded to each participant covered by the plan, subject to market conditions.